TomasTillmann/design-patterns-notes/notes.md

 ## Disadvantages
 * client code can be too coupled to the facade - become a god object

+## Relations
+* Adapter

+* Abstract factory
+  * if we only want to hind how complex entities are created, abstract factory can work as a facade

+* Proxy
+  * both provide some interface to object
+  * proxy the same
+  * facade easier

+* Mediator
+  * both provide communication channel between complex systems to avoid tight coupling
+  * facade is optional, client can communicate directly with subsystem
+  * subsystem is unaware of the facade
+  * objects know only about mediator, cannot communicate with each other directly

+* singleton
+  * usually one instance of facade is necessary to some complex system (resource)

 # Flyweigth
 * detaches shared state between many objects